sg-developer-portal/doc-portal-publisher-guide/README.md

 ## Why do I have to write technical documentation?

-Technical documentation helps other users to understand your software.
-Hence, your software that is meant to be reused needs proper documentation.
+Technical documentation is crucial for your users to understand and use your software and its APIs.
+In addition, [the user satisfaction of a system is strongly influenced by its documentation](https://www.sciencedirect.com/science/article/abs/pii/037872069090063N).

 ## Public and private documentation